chapter nine

 • Renewing X.509 digital certificates using ACME

-So far in chapter 8, we’ve looked at what’s inside an X.509 certificate.
-Basically, it’s got two things: a public key, and a bunch of extra info about that key.
-We poked around some of the more important bits like who the certificate belongs to (the subject), who gave it out (the issuer), how long it’s good for, and a few rules and restrictions.
+In chapter 8, we looked at what’s inside an X.509 certificate.
+Essentially, it has two things: a public key and a bunch of extra info about that key.
+We poked around in some of the most important bits, such as who the certificate belongs to (the subject), who gave it out (the issuer), how long it’s good for, and a few rules and restrictions.

-You’ve also learned how to check if a certificate is legit: you follow the trail of who issued it, step by step, all the way up to a trusted root certificate.
-Kinda like checking if someone’s ID was signed by someone you actually trust.
+We also learned how to check whether a certificate is legitimate: follow the trail of who issued it step by step all the way up to a trusted root certificate.
+The process is like checking whether someone’s ID was signed by someone you trust.

 9.1.6 Exercises

-9.2.3 Issue a certificate using the personal certificate authority
+9.2.3 Issuing a certificate using the personal CA

 9.2.4 Exercises